 A “grassroots” movement of kids’ football is taking flight, ironically from a government-led start: ActiveSG Football Academy (which must rank as one of SportSG’s best initiatives).
 Hundreds of boys and girls train in satellite centres all over Singapore 3 times a week: learning football, teamwork, sportsmanship and discipline.
-Parents are involved too; some join as assistant coaches, some form their own ancillary sports activity groups.
+Parents are involved too; some join as assistant coaches, and some form their own ancillary sports activity groups.
 Fun and healthy, while spending time with the kids outdoors.

 My daughter trained at the centre run by Malaysia Cup ’94 champion Steven Tan (how cool that Papa grew up watching “Coach Steven” as a player).
 I’ve no expectations she will be a professional footballer, but we will support her if it’s what she chooses.